latchset/jose/README.md

     $ meson test

-To build a FreeBSD, HardendBSD or OPNsense package use (lines preceded by # need to be run as root):
+To build a FreeBSD, HardendBSD or OPNsense package
+use:

-    # pkg install meson pkgconf jansson openssl
+    (as root) # pkg install meson pkgconf jansson openssl
     $ mkdir build && cd build
     $ meson .. --prefix=/usr/local
     $ ninja
     $ meson test
-    # ninja install
+    (as root) # ninja install

-And you can package to do binary installation on other systems.

     $ pkg create -M BSD-MANIFEST

+The install should be sufficient, but the pkg create allows you to create a binary package for installation on other systems.
+Once built it does not require install, meson and pkgconf, but still requires jansson and openssl.